johnnytam100/NbX/README.md

     * Use a docking algorithm that is well-tested on predicting native-like Nb-Ab complex structures, no matter how the docking method ranks them.

     * We used Nb-Ag complex structures from ClusPro -> RosettaDock full-atom refinement to benchmark NbX.
-Please use equivalent or better docking methods
+Please use equivalent or better docking methods.

 2) **NbX was largely unable to model a single classification threshold that can generally applied to all tested Nb-Ag complexes to distinguish non-native-like (0) or native-like (1) Nb-Ag complex structures.**